 Use the Tutorials menu to find the learning module that you want your students to complete.

-Find it.
-Grab the address.
-Paste that into an email, and send it to your students.
+If you’re in person, tell your students where to go.
+If you’re working remotely, paste the web address of the module into an email, and send it to your students.
 In your email, tell them that you’ll be able to check on their completion of all the quizzes and flashcards that they’ll do as they complete the module.

 So, ASSIGN SOME WORK.
 IN the next lesson, I’ll show you how to check students’ scores.